Frances Yates: Early career: 1914–38

 In 1914, the First World War broke out; her brother joined the British Army, and was killed in battle in 1915.
-As a result, she asserted that the "war broke our family...
+As a result, she said that the "war broke our family...
 As a teenager I lived among the ruins."

-Deciding to pursue a university education, she unsuccessfully sat the University of Oxford entrance exam, hoping to study History.
-The family subsequently moved to Claygate, Surrey, settling into a newly built house in which Yates would reside until her death.
+Deciding to pursue a university education, she unsuccessfully sat the University of Oxford entrance exam, hoping to study history.
+The family subsequently moved to Claygate, Surrey, settling into a newly built house in which Yates lived until her death.
 Her sisters had moved away, leaving Frances to care for her ageing parents, although she also regularly took the train to central London, where she spent much time reading and researching in the library of the British Museum.

-In the early 1920s she began an undergraduate degree in French at the University College, London.
+In the early 1920s she began her undergraduate studies in French at the University College, London.
 Enrolled as an external student, she devoted herself to her studies, and did not socialise with other students.
 She was awarded her BA with first-class honours in May 1924.
 She published her first scholarly article in 1925, on "English Actors in Paris during the Lifetime of Shakespeare", which appeared in the inaugural issue of The Review of English Studies.
-She then embarked on an MA in French at the University of London, this time as an internal student.
+She then started an MA in French at the University of London, this time as an internal student.
 Her thesis was titled "Contribution to the Study of the French Social Drama in the Sixteenth Century", and in it she argued that the plays of this period could be seen as propaganda aimed at the illiterate population.
-Although authored for a degree in French, it was heavily historical, and showed Yates' interest in challenging prior assumptions and interpretations of the past.
-Supervised by Louis M. Brandin and F.Y.
-Eccles, she was awarded her MA on the basis of it in 1926.
+Although written for a degree in French, it was heavily historical, and showed Yates's interest in challenging prior assumptions and interpretations of the past.
+Supervised by Louis M. Brandin and F. Y. Eccles, she was awarded her MA on the basis of it in 1926.
 From 1929 to 1934, Yates taught French at the North London Collegiate School, but disliked it as it left little time for her to devote to her research.